ServiceWeaver/weaver/website/blog/deployers.md

     // Spawn a weavelet in a subprocess to host the component. info := &protos.EnvelopeInfo{
         App:             "app",                     // the application name
         DeploymentId:    deploymentId,              // the deployment id
         Id:              uuid.New().String(),       // the weavelet id
         SingleProcess:   false,                     // is the app a single process?
-        SingleMachine: true,                      // is the app on a single machine?
         Mtls:            false,                     // don't enable mtls
         RunMain:         component == runtime.Main, // should the weavelet run main?
-    }
+        InternalAddress: "localhost:0",             // internal address of the weavelet }
     config := &protos.AppConfig{
         Name:   "app",       // the application name